 Oversaturated soil can cause cracks and other damaging effects to a foundation.
 Broken gutters may destruct a roof and create internal water damage.
 Residents may receive a gutter inspection before replacing parts.

 After receiving an inspection, individuals can replace their broken gutters and downspouts.
 They may also reposition their downspouts to carry stormwater at least ten feet from their properties’ foundations.
 Properly placed components can reduce mold accumulation in basements and ground floor levels.
+Don't wait until the damage has already been done – take proactive measures to protect your home with help from Mighty Dog Roofing Alpharetta, GA.

 2. Repaint The Outside of a House